sfu/canvas-spaces/README.md

 	:group_id (int) - Canvas id of group
 	:user_id (int) - Canvas id of user to remove from the group.

-Form Params:

-	foo (string) - "bar" (this is needed for now because Rails can't handle empty bodies for DELETEs, I'm looking into it)

 Returns: